 Here is hoping that the spirit of the season chases all your blues away.

 The Friday after Thanksgiving.
-White Friday.
+Creative Black Friday.
 On this day I try make something special for someone; today it was apple gingerbread bars for a dear friend and her oldest daughter :-) My friend had moved several states away earlier this spring, and this is the first we have seen each other since.
 It was great!
 The South agrees with her, and our friendship is as deep and true as ever.

 After our visit, I began working on these delightful dolls by Hillary Lang.
 The pattern is the Make-Along Doll, a very simple and sweet cloth doll with a years worth of wardrobe.
 At this point Hillary is at nine patterns and counting up to 12.